-While the assignment of the school sites is a joint effort between the student, university, and site, students are responsible for identifying and contacting potential practicum and internship sites to begin finding appropriate potential sites to further explore.
-Although it is the student's responsibility to locate and secure a practicum and internship placement, the field experience coordinator and the student's faculty mentor can help any student struggling to find a placement within their community.
-Please do not hesitate to reach out to the field experience coordinator or your faculty mentor if you have tried long and hard to find your own placement without success.
+Students are responsible for identifying and contacting potential practicum and internship sites.
+Although it is the student's responsibility to locate and secure a practicum and internship placement, the field experiences coordinator and the student's faculty mentor can help any student struggling to find a placement within their community.
+Please do not hesitate to reach out to the field experiences coordinator or your faculty mentor if you have tried long and hard to find your own placement without success.

 Selecting an appropriate site is essential for the greatest benefit.
 Students should discuss possible sites with their faculty mentor early in their program.
-The first term during which a counseling candidate is enrolled is not too early to begin thinking about practicum and internship placements.
-As the student and the faculty mentor construct a degree plan, they will be projecting times for practicum and internship, which will assist the candidate in planning well in advance.
+The first term during which a counseling student is enrolled is not too early to begin thinking about practicum and internship placements.
+As the student and the faculty mentor construct a degree plan, they will be projecting times for practicum and internship, which will assist the student in planning well in advance.
 The reason to start finding a placement early is that you will have lots of time to visit sites, meet potential supervisors, and file forms with the University.
 It can take several weeks or longer before everything is in order.
 If you can secure a practicum or internship site prior to taking CO509, then you are well ahead of the game.